Carnagion/dissertation/diss/diss.typ

 It considers total delay and CTOT compliance, and is based on the function described by #cite(<demaere-pruning-rules>, form: "prose").

 // TODO: Check if this looks better when mentioned elsewhere, like in the branch-and-bound section
-=== Runway Utilization
+=== Runway Utilisation

-The runway utilization of a partial or final sequence $s$ is modeled as the _makespan_ of $s$, i.e. $max_(i in s) t_i$.
+The runway utilisation of a partial or final sequence $s$ is modelled as the _makespan_ of $s$, i.e. $max_(i in s) t_i$.
-Although not directly included as an objective, it is utilized for the evaluation of partial sequences generated by the branch-and-bound program and their subsequent pruning according to the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose").
+Although not directly included as an objective, it is utilised for the evaluation of partial sequences generated by the branch-and-bound program and their subsequent pruning according to the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose").

 === Delay